Covid 19 coronavirus: What cooped-up couples are fighting about in lockdown

 In just a few days, the project raised thousands of dollars for hospitals, food banks and mental health charities across the United States.

-"I probably received US$3000 to US$4000 dollars in donations – from predominantly US$1 donations – in three to four days," Zukin said.
+"I probably received $3000 to $4000 in donations – from predominantly $1 donations – in three to four days," Zukin said.

 She described it as a fun way to help vulnerable people during a tough time, and said some couples may also find it comforting.